thecodecat23/cat-shelter/README.md

 - **Adoption / Services / CatsAdoptionGrpcService**: Contains unit tests for the `CatsAdoptionGrpcService` class, covering various scenarios and edge cases related to the adoption gRPC service.

-- **Adoption / Services / CatsAdoptionService**: Currently, there are no tests available for the `CatsAdoptionService` class.
-You can add unit tests to ensure the adoption service functions correctly.
+- **Adoption / Services / CatsAdoptionService**: Contains unit tests for the CatsAdoptionService class.
+These tests ensure the adoption service functions correctly.

 ### Integration Tests